Parametric Autoresonance with Time-Delayed Control: Introduction

 \section{Introduction}

-A specific type of nonlinear system in which the system becomes phase-locked with a driving force in an adiabatic manner, where the frequency of the forcing gradually changes over time.
+We consider a specific type of nonlinear system in which the system becomes phase-locked with a driving force in an adiabatic manner, where the frequency of the forcing gradually changes over time.
 This phenomenon, widely known as autoresonance, leverages the system's nonlinearity to maintain resonance and effectively increase the system's amplitude over an extended period, despite changes in the system's parameters \cite{sanjuanbook,fajans2001autoresonant}.
 Typically, when the parameters of a nonlinear system change, the resonant frequency also shifts, causing the system to become detuned from resonance.
 In autoresonance, however, the system remains naturally phase-locked with the driving force in an adiabatic manner, allowing for self-adjustment of both amplitude and frequency.
 Since the initial observation of autoresonance \cite{ms_livingstone}, a plethora of studies have been conducted across various fields.
-The use and application of autoresonance have been explored in atomic physics \cite{meerson1990strong,liu1995nonlinear}, plasma physics \cite{fajans1999autoresonant1,fajans1999autoresonant2,andresen2011autoresonant,baker2015electron}, nonlinear wave interactions \cite{friedland1998autoresonance3,friedland1998autoresonant4,yaakobi2013complete}, planetary dynamics \cite{malhotra1999migrating,friedland2001migration,lanza2022tidal}, and fluid dynamics \cite{friedland1999control}.
-The theoretical framework of autoresonance has been extensively developed over the past few years.
-Some of the foundational work has been carried out by L. Friedland et al. \cite{friedland1997variational,fajans2001dampingeffect,fajans1999collective,fajans2000secondharmonic,nakar1999passage,barth2014quantum}.
-Studies can be found on asymptotic analysis and stability of autoresonance by L.A.
-Kalyakin et al. \cite{kalyakin2008asymptotic,kalyakin2013stability}.
-Kovaleva et al. \cite{kovaleva2013limiting} have contributed an array of excellent works, including the limiting phase trajectory description of autoresonance and investigations of autoresonance in nonlinear coupled chains \cite{manevitch2016autoresonant,kovaleva2018autoresonance,kovaleva2016autoresonance}.
-Additionally, R. Chac{\'o}n et al. \cite{chacon2005energy,chacon2010universal,chacon2008breakdown} have developed an energy-based theory and conducted notable research on chaos and the breakdown of autoresonance .
-While autoresonance induced by external forcing has garnered significant attention, relatively few studies have focused on parametric autoresonance \cite{khain2001parametric,assaf2005parametric,kiselev2007capture,friedland2016parametric}.\\ In this article, we have investigated the effect of time delay on a parametric autoresonant system.
-The control of resonance response whether deterministic or stochastic, in various nonlinear systems with time delay has proven to be an efficient strategy over the years \cite{hu1998resonances,mei2009effects,jeevarathinam2011theory,cantisan2020delay,zakharova2017time,maccari2003vibration}.
-In a recent work, the effect of delay has been discussed in a externally driven autoresonant array of Duffing-Ueda oscillator \cite{chacon2024}.
-Although time delay has been employed in systems with externally applied chirped forcing, its role in parametric autoresonant systems warrants attention due to its potential for effective applications across diverse fields.
-Driven by an interest in parametric autoresonance, we aim to investigate the effect of time delay in such systems, an aspect that has received limited attention in the existing literature, to the best of our knowledge.
-Our findings demonstrate that the delay strength can serve as a powerful mechanism to control the growth of the autoresonant system.\\ The structure of this article is as follows.
-Section $\mathrm{II}$ outlines the essential mathematical formulations.
-In Sect. $\mathrm{III}$, we present numerical results to validate our analytical findings.
-Lastly, Sect. $\mathrm{IV}$ provides the concluding remarks.